gsdlab/chocosolver/README.md

     <version>0.3.5</version>
 </dependency>
 ```
-The CLI is installed to target/chocosolver-version-jar-with-dependencies.jar.
-Start the CLI using the command "java -jar chocosolver-version-jar-with-dependencies.jar mymodel.js".
+The CLI is installed to target/chocosolver-0.3.5-jar-with-dependencies.jar.
+Start the CLI using the command "java -jar chocosolver-0.3.5-jar-with-dependencies.jar mymodel.js".

 ### Important: Branches must correspond